GalusPeres/NewiMusicBot/README.md

 3. **Set up Lavalink:**

-   Follow the [Lavalink setup guide](https://github.com/freyacodes/Lavalink) to install and run a Lavalink server.
-Adjust the Lavalink settings in your configuration file accordingly.
+   Follow the [lavalink-client documentation](https://github.com/Tomato6966/lavalink-client) for configuration and usage details.
+Adjust the settings in your configuration file accordingly.

 ## Configuration